 The Department of Surgery is at the forefront of advancing technology.
 Under the leadership of Dr. Brian Gilchrist, this department has firmly established itself as a first tier surgical presence in New York.
 The overriding goal of the department is continued surgical excellence, with an important emphasis on addressing the profound health care issues that impact the Bronx and other inner city communities.

 BronxCare Health System now offers a full range of general and subspecialty surgical services, including gastrointestinal, breast, endocrine, thoracic, vascular, trauma, and critical care, as well as a noninvasive testing laboratory.
 Advanced laparoscopic and robotic surgeries are also utilized.
 Additionally, specialized reconstructive, plastic, and cosmetic surgeries, including minimally invasive procedures are performed.
 At the outpatient level, BronxCare’s Health and Wellness Center is also providing needed surgical services.

 In looking to the future, the Department of Surgery continues to recruit highly trained surgeons, with an expertise in robotics, thoracic, breast, colorectal, and trauma surgery.
 “These surgeons are bringing with them the highest caliber of knowledge and experience, clearly benefiting our hospital, patients, and the community,” stated Dr. Gilchrist.
 A comprehensive Wound Care Center will be implemented in the near future in response to the needs of patients with painful and often disabling non-healing wounds.
 A trauma program will also be implemented.

 A new Center for Colorectal and Gastrointestinal Health was established in 2016 to address the high incidence of colon and rectal cancer in the community.
 Abdominal problems, hemorrhoids, and other related disorders are also being treated.
-It is staffed by a multidisciplinary team, led by Dr. Michael Polcino, Chief, Colorectal Surgery.
-The team includes members from the Department of Surgery, Division of Gastroenterology, medical and radiation oncologists, pathologists, and radiologists.
+It is staffed by a multidisciplinary team that includes members from the Department of Surgery, Division of Gastroenterology, medical and radiation oncologists, pathologists, and radiologists.